 Temple Beth Torah welcomes all new members.
 We are proud that we are inclusive to the many variations of Conservative Jewish families in today’s world.
 We embrace our diversity and celebrate our differences.
 You and your loved ones are encouraged to join our congregation and become part of the TBT family.

 Many of our most valued friendships begin with our common bonds with other families raising young children in a Jewish tradition.

 Services at Temple Beth Torah are always welcoming to young children.

-Your family will especially enjoy our Tot Shabbat services with musical accompaniment that is perfect for introducing your little ones to the Friday evening service traditions.
-Several times a year, a family friendly Kabbalat Shabbat dinner is served before the service.
+Your family will especially enjoy our Tot Shabbat services that is perfect for introducing your little ones to the Saturday Morning service traditions.

 The religious school will prepare your child for their B’nai Mitzvah, and they will enjoy a special day leading our Shabbat morning service.
 B’nai Mitzvah candidates will perform a Mitzvah Project as part of their Tikun Olam learning.